RonRu/Bomberman-2D/README.md

 <h2> Introduction </h2>

-Bomberman is maze video game
+Bomberman is a strategic, maze-based video game

 This game uses <a href="https://www.sfml-dev.org/documentation/2.5.1/" target="_blank"> SFML</a>